rmky/UI5Facade/Docs/exporting_fiori_apps/export_fiori_app.md

 To deploy the exported app on a NetWeaver see [Deploy an exported app on ABAP NetWeaver Gateway](deploy_on_netweaver.md).

 ## How the export works
-All pages that belong to the same page as the  `Root Page` get exported and therefore are accessible in the exported app.
+All pages that belong to the same app as the  `Root Page` get exported and therefore are accessible in the exported app.
 The export changes the default server adapter, which uses PowerUI to communicate with the OData2 services, to the `OData2ServerAdapter`.
 This server adapter communicates directly with the OData2 services, without the need of PowerUI.
 The export also disables the global actions of the datatoolbar (`ExportCSV, ExportCSV, FavoritesAdd, ObjectBasketAdd`) as those are not supported by the `OData2ServerAdapter`.